Cripplin' Chaos to Kookies

 Finally, I succumbed to the demands of my Kookie fans, and decided to accept orders.
 Orders poured in like water from Medical Reps, New Jersey Transit Bus Drivers, and my Co-Workers.
 I would leave work in Brooklyn, drive two hours home and bake all night to fill the orders.
 The next day, I returned to work with boxes and baskets of Kookies people ordered.
 Working all day, driving two hours home and baking all night was demanding, but I found soooo much joy in baking and seeing everyone soooo happy.
 Life was better because other people were happy because of me.

-October 8, 2019, exactly four months after my marriage, I was diagnosed with Stage 4 Ewing Sarcoma.
+October 8, 2019, I was diagnosed with Stage 4 Ewing Sarcoma.
 This menacing disease was threatening to destroy my right pelvic wall and lymph nodes.
 The prognosis was poor.
 My friend and client, Dr. Ramsey Joudeh was sensitively honest with me.
 He let me know that I was in for the fight of my life… FOR MY LIFE.
 Dr. Joudeh not only followed my treatment plan from New York, he sent me daily affirmations to encourage my soul.

 God and His infinite wisdom placed me in the hands of an amazing medical team at Emory Sarcoma Institute in Atlanta, Georgia, led by Dr. William Read.
 This team has been caring for me for 18 months and are currently providing me with continued medical treatment.